 8. Never engage in offensive gossip and office politics.
 The blame games have never brought success to anyone.

 9. Do not keep your workstation messy.
 Your desk/ workstation reflects your thoughts so if it is untidy you are intercepted as a person with ambiguous thoughts.
-While a clean and tidy desk is considered as a sign of organized and more responsive employee.
+While a clean and tidy desk is considered as a sign of an organized and more responsive employee.

 10. Do not scream on your colleague or on your juniors.
-Using a pitch higher than normal or with reflection of anger and aggression is not at all allowed and is highly unprofessional.
+Using a pitch higher than normal or with the reflection of anger and aggression is not at all allowed and is highly unprofessional.

 11. Do not attend a seminar or meeting without a pen and notepad.
 Meetings usually discuss a long list and remembering all of it is difficult and asking others about those missed points is not at all professional.
 Nobody will spoon feed you in office.